christiantbrown/christiantbrown/README.md

 ### Hi, I'm Christian

-I am a Junior studying Software Engineering at the University of Texas at Arlington, will graduate in May 2025
+I am a Senior studying Software Engineering at the University of Texas at Arlington, will graduate in May 2025

 ## Languages/Skills
 OOP in Java, C++\